CodyDegraffeNiles/CodyDegraffeNiles/README.md

 <details>
  <summary>Hoppers</summary>
- A MERN stack application, built by a team of 4 engineers, where users can plan/join the ultimate event and chat with other attendents about the adventures that await.
+ A MERN stack application, built by a team of 4 engineers, where users can plan/join the ultimate event and chat with other attendees about the adventures that await.
    <br/>
   <img src="https://media.giphy.com/media/xs3l47FQu2yrMSgEaI/giphy.gif" alt="Hoppers Demo"/>
  <br/>